Picture and cover from Tony's book Amazon.Com

 "The honeybee goes around gathering nectar to make honey.
-On the surface, this seems like the honeybee's primary purpose in life.
+This seems like the honeybee's primary purpose in life on the surface.
 Day after day, the honeybee does its job and is successful at what it does, making honey.
 Some people certainly benefit from the end product of honey, but the scope of those benefits is limited to a specific subset of people.

-However, the honeybee also goes from flower to flower taking pollen with them "accidentally," resulting in a cross-pollination of 100s of crops, apples for example.
+However, the honeybee also goes from flower to flower, taking pollen with them "accidentally," resulting in a cross-pollination of 100s of crops, like apples.
 The unintended consequences of the bees' work are incredible and dramatic for humanity.

 The bee has no idea what he is doing other than his primary function in life, making honey.

-I would argue that this “side effect” or actual purpose of the bee has an even more significant impact in the world.
-Millions, if not billions, of people and animals, are impacted and benefit from the “side effects of the bees work.
+I would argue that the “side effect” or actual purpose of the bee has an even more significant impact on the world.
+Millions, if not billions, of people and animals are impacted and benefit from the “side effects of the bees work.

 The side effect of the bees, as I've called it, really is the “main effect” of the bees' Story and purpose in life.
 The bee has no idea that they are impacting other areas of life so dramatically, but the impacts happen and are there nevertheless.
 The effects are far more significant than just making nectar for honey.